 What GPA do you need to get into Rhodes College?

 Applicants require exceptionally good grades to get into Rhodes College.
-The average high school GPA of the admitted freshman class at Rhodes College was 3.78 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The average high school GPA of the admitted freshman class at Rhodes College was 3.9 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #2 in Tennessee for highest average GPA.
-Even with a competitive GPA, admission to Rhodes College will be challenging as the school denies more applicants than it admits.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Rhodes College accepts 51% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|

-82% of Rhodes College freshman were in the top twenty five percent of their high school graduating class.
+53% of Rhodes College freshman were in the top ten percent of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|